vippsas/vipps-developers/README.md

 1. Open the [TestFlight](https://testflight.apple.com/join/hTAYrwea) link
 2. Install the "Vipps MT" app
 3. Open the "Vipps MT" app
-4. Log in with the test phone number, that was sent in the welcome email to the email address used in the registration.
+4. Enter the test phone number, that was sent in the welcome email to the email address used in the registration.
 Your normal Vipps user is not available in the test environment.
 5. On the "Verify your number" screen: Use PIN  `1236`.
 6. On the "Enter your code" screen: Use PIN `1236`.
 7. Enable FaceID (or TouchID) and confirm with PIN  `1236`.